asizikov/asizikov.github.io/content/blog/2026-02-01-building-skills-how-to-write-a-good-agent-skill.md

 ![Debug Logs Skills Loaded](/images/2026-02-skills/03-skills-in-context.png)

-There is an important moment here: no agent should load the entire `SKILL.md` content, they only load the frontmatter with name and description.
+There is an important moment here: no agent should load the entire `SKILL.md` content, they only load the front matter with name and description.

-Naturaly, we just leared **the first important rule** of writing good Agent Skills - descriptions must be concise and they must provide clear guidance on when to use the skill.
-Yup, there is a lot of purly crafted Skills out there where the "when to use" secction is in the prompt body, not in the description.
+Naturally, we just learned **the first important rule** of writing good Agent Skills - descriptions must be concise and they must provide clear guidance on when to use the skill.
+Yup, there is a lot of poorly crafted Skills out there where the "when to use" section is in the prompt body, not in the description.
 The agent would simply not know when to pass control to such skills.

 In our case we did everything right, and we can follow the reasoning progress in the logs: